UniversityLink is a pathway to a premier four-year university by way of community college.

 Submit an online UniversityLink application during the spring of senior year in high school or during the first year at a partner community college.

-Attend one UniversityLink orientation program to understand eligibility requirements and program expectations.
+Participate in one UniversityLink orientation program to understand eligibility requirements and program expectations.

 Connect once a year with a UC San Diego Admissions Officer at your community college to ensure you are on track with program requirements, coursework and major preparation.

-Participate in a UC application workshop/UC San Diego campus tour where you will meet UC San Diego faculty, staff and students.
+Participate in a UC application workshop/UC San Diego campus tour where you will meet UC San Diego staff and students.

 Submit a UC Transfer Admission Planner (UC TAP) form during your first year at the partner community college and meet with a community college advisor.